Faranxis524/Vehicle-Queuing/src/documentation/USER_DOCUMENTATION.md

 1. **Set Status to Available**: When ready to accept deliveries
 2. **Receive Assignments**: POs are automatically assigned based on location and capacity
+3. **Set Status to In-transit**: When starting deliveries (automatically updates all assigned PO delivery status to "ongoing")
-3. **Depart for Delivery**: Update status to "Depart" when leaving
+4. **Depart for Delivery**: Update individual PO status to "Depart" when leaving for specific delivery
-4. **Update Progress**: Change to "Ongoing" when at delivery location
+5. **Update Progress**: Change to "Ongoing" when at delivery location
-5. **Complete Delivery**: Mark as "Done" and upload photos if required
+6. **Complete Delivery**: Mark as "Done" and upload photos if required
-6. **Return Status**: Change back to "Available" or appropriate status
+7. **Return Status**: Change back to "Available" or appropriate status

 ---